giannilmbd/dynare/doc/manual/source/the-model-file.rst

            y_{u,t} = T_{u,c}y_{c,t-1} + T_{u,u}y_{u,t-1} +  R_{u,c}\varepsilon_{c,t} + R_{u,u}\varepsilon_{u,t}

     By iterating over these two blocks of equations, we can build a forecast for all the endogenous variables in the system conditional on paths for a subset of the endogenous variables.
-If the distribution of the free innovations :math:`\varepsilon_{u,t}` is provided (*i.e.* some of them have positive variances) this exercise is replicated (the number of replication is controlled by the option :opt:`replic` described below) by drawing different sequences of free innovations.
+If the distribution of the free innovations :math:`\varepsilon_{u,t}` is provided (*i.e.* some of them have positive variances) this exercise is replicated (the number of replication is controlled by the option :opt:`replic <replic = INTEGER>` described below) by drawing different sequences of free innovations.
 The result is a predictive distribution for the uncontrolled endogenous variables, :math:`y_{u,t}`, that Dynare will use to report confidence bands around the point conditional forecast.

     A few things need to be noted.
 First, the controlled exogenous variables are set to zero for the uncontrolled periods.
 This implies